maxhbr/LDBcollector/md/FSFULLR.md

                 "_implications": {
                     "__impliedNames": [
                         "FSF Unlimited License (with retention)",
-                        "FSFULLR",
-                        "scancode:fsf-unlimited"
+                        "FSFULLR"
                     ],
                     "__impliedId": "FSFULLR",
                     "__impliedAmbiguousNames": [
-                        "This file is free software; the Free Software Foundation gives unlimited permission to copy and/or distribute it"
+                        "This file is free software; the Free Software Foundation gives unlimited permission to copy and/or distribute it", "scancode:fsf-unlimited"
                     ],
                     "__impliedComments": [
                         [